digital-futures-academy/airport-challenge/README.md

 | --------- | ---------------------- | -------------------------------- | ---------- |
 | Weather   |                        | getWeather()                     | @String    |

-** Not sure why it hasn't created a new table for the extended criteria following the same layout as the previous table
+* Not sure why it hasn't created a new table for the extended criteria following the same layout as the previous table ** Likely due to difference in width of "Messages" section and difference in number of rows

 Airport Challenge
 =================